HOTFLoc++: End-to-End Hierarchical LiDAR Place Recognition, Re-Ranking, and 6-DoF Metric Localisation in Forests: Introduction

 To this end, we propose \hotflocpp{}, a unified and hierarchical end-to-end network for LiDAR PR, re-ranking, and 6-DoF metric localisation.
-We leverage the hierarchical features of HOTFormerLoc~\cite{griffithsHOTFormerLocHierarchicalOctree2025} to train a multi-scale geometric verification (MSGV) module that analyses geometric consistency at multiple feature granularities to choose the best candidate for re-localisation.
-Our keypoint-free re-localisation module then leverages the octree hierarchy of HOTFormerLoc to process features in a coarse-to-fine approach by selecting likely patch correspondences and estimating the patch-wise 6-DoF registration which maximises the global inlier set.
-Importantly, we achieve low registration errors without relying on robust solvers such as RANSAC, with over two orders of magnitude faster inference on dense point clouds.
+We leverage the hierarchical features of HOTFormerLoc~\cite{griffithsHOTFormerLocHierarchicalOctree2025} to train a multi-scale geometric verification (MSGV) module that analyses geometric consistency at multiple granularities to choose the best candidate for re-localisation.
+Our keypoint-free re-localisation module leverages the octree hierarchy of HOTFormerLoc to process features in a coarse-to-fine manner via a patch-wise registration scheme.
+Importantly, we achieve low registration errors without relying on robust solvers such as RANSAC, with almost two orders of magnitude faster inference on very dense point clouds.
 Our robust hierarchical pipeline achieves significant performance gains on challenging natural environment datasets (\cref{fig:hero}), while retaining high performance on urban datasets, as demonstrated by our extensive experiments.
-Notably, we show that jointly training for PR, re-ranking, and re-localisation improves the downstream performance of PR compared to single-task training, due to the complementary constraints imposed by our re-ranking and re-localisation losses.
+Notably, we propose a joint training protocol which optimises PR, re-ranking, and re-localisation simultaneously, maximising metric localisation performance in unstructured environments.
+The joint training further improves PR performance by enforcing multi-scale geometric constraints across the octree hierarchy, aiding descriptor consistency.

-Our contributions include (a) \hotflocpp{}, an end-to-end pipeline for place recognition, re-ranking, and 6-DoF metric localisation that achieves an optimal trade-off of performance and efficiency, (b) MSGV, a learnable re-ranking approach that leverages multi-scale correspondences to enhance robustness to single-scale feature degradations, (c) Extensive experiments and comparisons with state-of-the-art baselines, demonstrating the effectiveness of the proposed framework.
+Our contributions include: (a) \hotflocpp{}, an end-to-end pipeline for PR, re-ranking, and 6-DoF metric localisation, achieving an optimal performance/efficiency trade-off through joint training with complementary re-ranking and localisation objectives; (b) MSGV, a learnable re-ranking approach leveraging multi-scale correspondences for robustness to degraded single-scale correspondences; and (c) Extensive experiments and comparisons with state-of-the-art baselines, demonstrating the effectiveness of the proposed framework.